Curriculum and Cultures

 Get to Know Your Students

-Ensuring that cultural awareness is promoted
+Ensuring that cultural awareness is promoted in

-in the classroom starts with the teacher
+the classroom starts with the teacher understanding

-the time to learn about each student’s cultural
+each individual student.
+Take the time to learn about

-background, hobbies, learning styles, and what
+each student’s cultural background, hobbies, learning

-makes them unique.
-Demonstrating a genuine
+styles, and what makes them unique.
+Demonstrating

-to form a bond with them so they feel valued.
+you to form a bond with them so they feel valued.

-If students feel appreciated by and
+If students feel appreciated by and comfortable

-comfortable with the teacher, there’s a better
+with the teacher, there’s a better chance they’ll

-chance they’ll feel comfortable talking with
+feel comfortable talking with and respect their

-aware and inclusive classroom.
+core to a culturally aware and inclusive classroom.

 How Culture Affects the Efficacy of Colleges and Universities (Part II) | by APU | Medium